 Origin and Distribution

-The figure 8 puffer originates in fresh waters and in brackish streams and estuaries of Southeast Asia, including Borneo, the Malaysian peninsula, Sumatra, and Thailand.
-Pet figure 8 puffers are usually wild caught, which means it's important for them to be quarantined when they first arrive to be sure they don't pass along illness to other fish.
+The figure 8 puffer originates in the brackish (partial salinity) streams and estuaries of Southeast Asia, including Borneo, the Malaysian peninsula, Sumatra, and Thailand.
+Although these fish do not breed in captivity, they have not as yet been overfished for the trade and are not considered to be a threatened species.
+Figure 8 puffers in home aquariums have all been wild-caught, which means it's important for them to be quarantined when they first arrive.
+Be sure new puffers cannot pass along illness to other fish.

 Colors and Markings

-Figure 8 puffers are small for pufferfish, reaching an adult size of fewer than 3 inches.
-They are deep brown in color on the upper portion of the body and white on the underside.
+Reaching an adult size of fewer than three inches, Figure 8 puffers are small for pufferfish.
+They are deep brown in color on the upper portion of the body with white on the underside.
 Yellow spots and lines are sprinkled throughout the body.
-The name is derived from the markings on the back of the puffer that resembles a figure 8.
+The name is derived from the markings on the back of the fish, many of which resemble the shape of a figure 8.

-Even when not startled, figure 8 puffers have a roly-poly appearance.
-You can easily spot a well-fed puffer by its rounded belly.
+Even when not startled, all figure 8 puffers have a roly-poly appearance; you can easily spot a well-fed puffer by its rounded belly.
 Puffers have two pairs of teeth, each of which is fused together, giving it a beak-like appearance.
 This unusual arrangement of teeth gives it the ability to crush hard materials such as the shells of crustaceans.
-These teeth grow throughout the life of the fish and must be ground down to keep them from being too long.
+These teeth grow throughout the life of the fish and must get ground down to keep them from being too long.
 For this reason, they need hard-shelled foods to help keep their teeth the proper length.

 Figure 8 Puffer Habitat and Care

-Figure 8 puffers prefer a neutral pH and tolerate soft to moderately hard water.
-Keep the water temperature on the warm side, around 78 F. The minimum tank size should be 15 gallons for a single specimen, more if possible.
-Filtration should be robust, as figure 8 puffers tend to leave a lot of debris from eating.
+Filtration should be robust, as figure 8 puffers tend to create a lot of debris when eating.
 They are sensitive to ammonia, nitrites, and nitrates, and will not do well in a tank that is still going through the start-up cycle.
 Frequent water changes to maintain pristine water conditions are recommended for this fish.

-Unlike most fish, Figure 8 puffers are able to recognize and respond to their owners, but they can also get bored.
-As a result, they require ample open space to swim, but also need places to hide and explore.
-They can be hard on plants, due to aggressively attacking their food, which often falls on plants and other aquarium décor.
+Unlike most fish, Figure 8 puffers are able to recognize and respond to their owners, but they can also get bored and listless.
+As a result, they require ample open space to swim, but they also need places to both hide in and explore.
+They can be hard on plants, due to aggressively attacking their foods; pieces of food rain down on plants and other aquarium décor.
 Decorate the tank with sturdy plants, and be aware that you may need to replace them from time to time.

-Because the beak of the figure 8 puffer can become overgrown, it is important to include plenty of hard-shelled foods in their diet to keep their teeth from overgrowing.
-In nature, they typically eat crustaceans.
+Because the nutcracker-like beak of the figure 8 puffer can become overgrown, it is important to include plenty of very hard-shelled foods in their diet to keep the teeth ground down.
+Tetraodon snails or pond snails are terrific for this purpose.
 Although live foods are ideal, some owners have had success training their puffer to eat some frozen foods.
 Be sure to select high-quality frozen foods.

-Even for experts, it is nearly impossible to sex figure 8 puffers.
-The most certain way to sex them is to see the female lay eggs, which is an extremely rare occurrence.
-Only a few cases of spawning in captivity have been reported.
+Even for experts, it is nearly impossible to sex out the figure 8 puffers.
+The most certain way to sex them is to observe the female laying eggs, which is an extremely rare occurrence.
+Only a few cases of spawning in captivity have ever been reported.

 Breeding the Figure 8 Puffer

 Little is known about how to breed figure 8 puffers.
-In the rare occasions they have spawned in captivity, they have laid eggs on a flat surface, such as the substrate.
-The male guards the fish for approximately a week until the fry are free-swimming.
+On the rare occasions that they have spawned in captivity, they are reported to have laid eggs on a flat surface, such as the substrate.
+The male guards the eggs for approximately a week until the fry are free-swimming.